Bay Port girls volleyball wins a thriller against Notre Dame Academy

 “The day that I walked [into the program] last year, the girls looked at me and said ‘we want this school to be a volleyball school too’.
 I think they’re on the right track to doing that”, said Weis.

-To watch highlights from the match and hear postgame reaction, click the video above.
+To watch highlights from the match and hear postgame reactions, click the video above.